National Conservatives Coordinated State Lockdown Protests

 As was the case with the Tea Party movement, established national groups that generally align with the Republican Party have sought to fuel the protests, harnessing their energy in a manner that can increase their profiles and build their membership base and donor rolls.

-The protests are also being closely coordinated with other efforts to promote the president’s often-vague but loud demands that his enemies get out of the way of reopening the economy:
+The protests are also being closely coordinated with other efforts to promote the president’s often vague but loud demands that his enemies get out of the way of reopening the economy:

 Officials from groups including FreedomWorks, Tea Party Patriots and the anti-abortion-rights group Susan B. Anthony List sent a letter to Attorney General William P. Barr on Friday urging the Justice Department to consider intervening to block state and local coronavirus restrictions that the officials said were unconstitutional infringements on civil liberties.
 Mr. Barr suggested on Tuesday he was concerned about the constitutional implications.